RedisLabs/redislabs-docs/content/rs/databases/import-export/schedule-backups.md

 - Make sure that you have enough space available in your storage location.
     If there is not enough space in the backup location, the backup fails.
-- The backup configuration only applies to the node it is configured on.
+- The backup configuration only applies to the database it is configured on.

 {{< /note >}}